juanps13/Personal-CV/SQL & Power BI project/Readme.md

 ## Data Preparation

 1. Split the original .xlsx file into 5 separate .csv files
-2. Replace the "NULL" and "NA" values in the files with blank cells (using "replace" tool in Excel)
+2. Replace the "NULL" and "NA" values with blank cells (using "replace" tool in Excel)
-3. Change the "," in decimal numbers with "."
+3. Replace commas (,) with periods (.) in all decimal numbers.
-4. Change data format for YYYY-MM-DD (using "format cell" tool)
+4. Format date columns as YYYY-MM-DD (using "format cell" tool)
-5. Check which number columns in the files contains empty cells (this will be important when updalong the data to the SQL database)
+5. Check which number columns in the files contain empty cells (this will be important when loading the data into the SQL database).

 ## SQL

 The following files can be found in the SQL folder:
-1. hotel_revenue_database_definition: conatins the script with the database definition
+1. hotel_revenue_database_definition: Contains the script for defining the database.
-2. hotel_revenue_data_load: cointains the script to load the data into the database (make sure to select the folder path where you saved the raw data)
+2. hotel_revenue_data_load: Contains the script for loading data into the database (ensure you select the correct folder path for the raw data).
-3. hotel_revenue_cleaning: contains the data cleaning querys of this project
+3. hotel_revenue_cleaning: Contains the data cleaning queries (that must be executed before the next stage).
-4. hotel_revenue_working_querys: contains the script with the analysis of the dataset.
+4. hotel_revenue_working_querys: Contains the analysis queries.

-All the files contain explanations of the steps followed.
+Detailed explanations of the steps followed are provided within each file.

 ## Power BI Dashboard